 AUBURN — Brewers are used to waiting.
-From fermentation to barrel aging, they know it takes considerable time to create something special.
+From fermentation to barrel aging, they know it can take considerable time to create something special.

 Indeed, the opening of Prison City Brewing's new 14,000-square-foot facility at 251 North St. has involved some waiting.
 First announced in June 2016, it changed sites twice before ground was finally broken in December 2019.
 Owners Dawn and Marc Schulz then hoped to open it by this summer — until the COVID-19 pandemic began.